nuckypuck/Koinjg/README.md

 I'd like to keep active in the gym and stay fit <br/>
 I will stick to all my plans, continue to educate myself, travel the world and do something that genuinely matters. <br/>
 <br/>
-And, I will tick these off as I get them done
+And, I will tick these off as I get them done.